uclaopt/TMAC/doc/source/opt/inter_cvx_set.rst

 .. math::
    \min_x \iota_{\|x\|_2 \leq 1}(x) + \iota_{\|x\|_\infty \leq 0.1} (x)

-where :math:`\iota_S (x)` is the indicator function of the set S. We apply the MOTAC with the Peaceman-Rachford splitting operator.
+where :math:`\iota_S (x)` is the indicator function of the set S. We apply the TMAC with the Peaceman-Rachford splitting operator.
 To ensure coordinate friendly, We first apply the projection operator to the :math:`\ell_2` ball, then we apply the projection to the :math:`\ell_{\infty}` ball.

 Usage